 The construction of the proposed coal mine and rail corridor requires the employment of large volumes of workers that are separate from those that will be employed when the mine is in operation.
 These workers must be accommodated in locations that are within close proximity to the rail corridor and the mine site itself to reduce travel times to the required work locations.
-Given the remote nature of the locality and lack of accommodation infrastructure present on the land in which the rail corroder traverses, temporary construction workers accommodation camps must be established.
+Given the remote nature of the locality and lack of accommodation infrastructure, temporary construction workers accommodation camps must be established.

-The construction of the required rail infrastructure involves the establishment of a total of three (3) temporary rail construction camps at regular intervals along the rail corridor each containing a total of 407 beds.
-The construction of the mine facility itself requires the establishment of one (1) camp located adjacent to the mine site that is intended to accommodate a total of 500 beds.
+The construction of the required rail infrastructure involves the establishment of a total of three (3) temporary rail construction camps at regular intervals along the rail corridor each containing a total of 400 beds.
+The construction of the mine facility requires the establishment of one (1) camp located at the mine site itself accommodating a total of 500 beds.
 The project therefore involves the establishment of a total of four (4) temporary workers camps.

 Figure 1 below provides a general illustration of the overall proposal including the three (3) proposed rail construction camps.
-It is noted that the proposed mine camp is not shown on the figure below.
-Note that the exact locations of Camps 2 and 3 have altered slightly since this drawing was produced for the purposes of the EIS.
+It is noted that the proposed mine camp is not shown on the figure below but is located east of the mine lease area.
+It is noted that the exact locations of Camps 2 and 3 have altered slightly since this drawing was produced for the purposes of the EIS.